5 gambling superstitions you must know

 Some gamblers believe that getting into a casino via the main entrance is unlucky.
 This superstition has something to do with the MGM casino in Las Vegas.
-Years ago, when it was themed after the MGM movie studio, it had a main entrance that was designed in the form of a huge lion, which is the studio’s logo.
+Years ago, when it was themed after the MGM movie studio, it had the main entrance that was designed in the form of a huge lion, which is the studio’s logo.
 Many superstitious players refused to use this entrance as they considered walking into the mouth of a beast a curse.

 Counting Money While Gambling

 Another common belief is that an individual should never count his or her money while playing.
 This belief is so widespread that it was mentioned by musician Kenny Rogers in his hit song titled The Gambler.’
 However, it causes awkward situations as people have to count their money to ensure that they are still within their gambling limit for the playing session.
 Thus, it is advisable for an individual to set a limit on the amount of money to be spent in the casino.

 The other widespread superstition is that whistling or singing while playing brings forth bad luck.
 It is probably influenced by another belief that whistling in a graveyard summonses the devil.
 This belief has probably been carried over into a notion that it should not be attempted in the course of gambling.
 All in all, as is the case with doing any other activity, people can be effective when they do something enjoyable.
 If a gambler thinks that whistling or singing a favorite tune can make him or her better, then there is no reason not to do it.
 It can even distract opponents in an advantageous way.